rust-unofficial/patterns/patterns/behavioural/command.md

-We could follow another solution by creating each individual command as a different function and store function pointers to invoke these function later at different time.
+We could follow another solution by creating each individual command as a different function and store function pointers to invoke these functions later at a different time.
 Since function pointers implement all three traits `Fn`, `FnMut`, and `FnOnce` we could as well pass and store closures instead of function pointers.